PROVIDENCE COLLEGE NOTCHES 1-0 EXHIBITION WIN OVER NEW BRUNSWICK

-Junior goalie Justin Gates had a 25-save shutout for the Friars
+Junior goalie Justin Gates records shutout with 25 saves for Friars

 FREDERICTON, N.B. - The Providence College men's hockey team shutout the University of New Brunswick, 1-0, on Sunday, January 2 in an exhibition game played at the UNB-Aitken Centre in Fredericton, New Brunswick, Canada.
 Junior goalie Justin Gates (Cranston, R.I.) stopped all 25 shots to lead the way for PC.
 The game was the second of a two-game series that made up the Pete Kelly Challenge Cup.
 New Brunswick won the Cup based on goal differential as it posted a 3-1 win last night.